eyucherin/SwiftUITodoList/README.md

 ```

-3. Data Persistence Using MonogDB and implementing CRUD: Allows for users to create, rad, update, and delete data from database
+3. Data Persistence Using MonogDB and implementing CRUD: Allows for users to create, run, update, and delete data from database
 ```swift
 import Foundation
 import RealmSwift